This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 If you buy a pillow form, the dimensions will be on the packaging and you can skip this step.

-If you’re using one of your own pillows, you’ll need to verify the size:
+If you are using one of your own pillows, here’s how to measure the size of your throw pillows:

 - Lay the pillow on top of a ruler or yard stick.